MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 120.0.xxxx.x: November x, 2023

+Fixed various bugs and performance issues.

+### Feature updates

+- **RendererAppContainer.** For additional security benefits, the Windows native app container is enabled by default. **Note:** If Enterprise organizations identify a compatibility issue due to code injection from security software, they should follow up with the software vendor directly and/or use the [RendererAppContainerEnabled](/deployedge/microsoft-edge-policies#rendererappcontainerenabled) policy to trade-off the security benefits in Microsoft Edge with their other software.

+- **Microsoft Edge migrates the updates experience into Browser Essentials.** Getting alerts on available Edge Updates will come from Browser Essentials instead of the Settings page for better visibility and experience. **Note:** This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

+- **Updated SmartActionsBlockList Policy.**  The [SmartActionsBlockList](/deployedge/microsoft-edge-policies#smartactionsblocklist) policy has been updated with new policy option mappings.
+Administrators can now configure the policy to control Smart actions like definitions on websites (smart_actions_website) or control Smart actions in pdfs and on websites (smart_actions).

+- **Edge Workspaces improvements for offline functionality.**  Any workspace opened on a device previously will be cached locally and will be able to be opened on that device from that cache even if it fails to connect.
+Changes will persist on that device and be resolved into the synced version when a connection can finally be made. **Note:** This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

+### Policy updates

+#### New policies

+- [AutoDiscardSleepingTabsEnabled](/deployedge/microsoft-edge-policies#autodiscardsleepingtabsenabled) - Configure auto discard sleeping tabs
+- [AutomaticProfileSwitchingSiteList](/deployedge/microsoft-edge-policies#automaticprofileswitchingsitelist) - Configure the automatic profile switching site list
+- [Edge3PSerpTelemetryEnabled](/deployedge/microsoft-edge-policies#edge3pserptelemetryenabled) - Edge 3P SERP Telemetry Enabled
+- [WebAppSettings](/deployedge/microsoft-edge-policies#webappsettings) - Web App management settings

 ## Version 119.0.2151.44: November 2, 2023